Search by Provider Name

 Tigard, OR 97223

-Eligibility: Homeless families (adults with children who are 18 years or younger).
+Eligibility: Families with children age 18 and younger.
 Preference for families living on the street and women over 8 months pregnant.

 Hours: 7 days per week / 6am-9:30pm